 - Nuclear cataracts: The most common age-related cataract, these start in the center of the lens and are mostly caused by the hardening of the lens.

-- Cortical cataracts: Originating on the outside edge of the lens and moving towards the center of the eye, these cataracts are characterized white, cloudy spots on the lens of the eye.
+- Cortical cataracts: Originating on the outside edge of the lens and moving towards the center of the eye, these cataracts are characterized by white, cloudy spots on the lens of the eye.

 - Subcapsular cataracts: Beginning in the back of the lens these cloudy areas can create a halo effect and glare around lights.